 - You are entitled to receive medical treatment if you need it.

 Young people under 18

 - You are entitled to certain protections, such as having an adult present if you are questioned.

 - The police must try to contact your parent, guardian or carer if you're under 18 and have been arrested.

-- You can't be subjected to an interrogation or investigation until an 'appropriate adult' is present to represent your interests - this can be your parent or guardian, another family member or friend aged 18 or over, a social worker.
+- You can't be subjected to an interrogation or investigation until an 'appropriate adult' is present to represent your interests - this can be your parent or guardian, another family member, social worker, or friend aged 18 or over.

 If you identify as an Aboriginal or Torres Strait Islander (ATSI), you should be provided with a copy of the printed information from the Aboriginal Legal Rights Movement (ALRM).
 The police will notify the ALRM that you have been arrested.
-An Aboriginal field officer can help ATSI prisoners:
+An Aboriginal field officer can help ATSI prisoners to:

 - initiate arrangements for bail or legal assistance and notify friends or relatives

 - arrange for an interpreter to be present during investigation or court proceedings.

 Bail is an agreement made between an arrested person and the Crown which sets out the conditions of release from custody before their matter is heard in court.

 If you have been arrested, you have the right to apply for bail and this may or may not be granted.
 If bail is rejected, you will be given a form with the reasons why bail is refused.
 If you are under 18 years of age, you can request a review of the bail refusal and the matter heard at a youth court as soon as possible.
 For adults, the review of the bail refusal will be heard in court no later than 4.00 pm the following day.